sathishmepco/Digital-Signing-and-Verifying/README.md

 # Digital-Signing-and-Verifying

 # Key Pair Management
+To create a key pair of a private and public key, we'll use the Java keytool.

 ## Getting a KeyPair
 Make sure that java is installed in your PC.
 Then execute the below command in the commandline.
 The below command generates private-public key pair. (.p12 file)